 Global Partnership ProjectProject Report

 Wesley Zaidan is collaborating with CHAD, the Mission Initiative Office, and local communities to implement a 5-year project in Vietnam and Laos.
-A report from the first quarter (April-June) of the fourth year of the CHAD Vietnam project has been received from the site.
-Currently, they are working on improving the region’s hygiene environment, with a focus on installing sanitary toilet facilities, wells, and strengthening self-reliant and sustainable community development in the 2023 fiscal year.
+A report from the third year of the CHAD Vietnam project has been received from the site.
+Currently, they are working on improving the region’s hygiene environment, with a focus on installing sanitary toilet facilities and strengthening self-reliant and sustainable community development in the 2022 fiscal year.

 Please click on the link on the website for the project details